Inside Bulletproof: You Already Know About Prebiotics and Probiotics—Time to Meet Postbiotics

 Fermented foods, such as amasai (a fermented milk beverage), sauerkraut, kombucha and pickles are another way to add postbiotics to your daily diet.
 However, if you are sensitive to histamine, it may be best to avoid fermented foods and focus on fiber from non-fermented food sources and supplements.

+Express 3-in-1 Probiotic provides a science-backed postbiotic, probiotics and prebiotics to give you the building blocks for healthy digestion.† Including this supplement in your stack is a sound strategy to show your gut microbiome some love.
 To complement this practice, Bulletproof InnerFuel Prebiotic and Bulletproof Gut Health Collagen Protein both go the extra mile and contain prebiotics that have been shown to support a healthy gut by increasing the number of beneficial bacteria.†

 Heads up: When the population of beneficial bacteria increases, so does the production of postbiotics.
 When short-chain fibers, like fructooligosaccharide (FOS), are fermented quickly, it may lead to excessive gas and bloating.
 We don’t use short-chain fibers in our prebiotics.
-InnerFuel and Gut Health were formulated for gentle gut support.
+InnerFuel Prebiotic and Gut Health Collagen Protein were formulated for gentle gut support.
 The prebiotics in these formulas are long-chain fibers that are fermented slowly, just the way we like it.
 Take these with peace of mind knowing your gut won’t retaliate.†

 Is overconsumption of postbiotics a thing?

+While we are not aware of any contraindications with butyrate supplementation, we advise you to consult your healthcare practitioner before use, particularly if you are pregnant, nursing, taking medication or have a medical condition.
 If you are increasing postbiotic production by consuming more prebiotics, you may experience gastrointestinal distress if you consume too high of doses and/or certain forms.
 To mitigate this, start slow, determine which forms are right for you and gradually increase your intake over time.

 Remember: Rome wasn’t built in a day!